Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 Some more info here from a reader with a similar question:

-Link to my blog post --> Adenium desert rose not blooming
+Link to the blog post --> Adenium desert rose not blooming

 Share or pin this post!